isomerpages/moe-pasirrissec/_information-for-parents/Parent Support Group.md

 permalink: /useful-links/Information-for-Parents/Parent-Support-Group/
 description: ""
 ---
-“ _Coming together is a beginning.
+“ Coming together is a beginning.
 Keeping together is progress.
-Working together is Henry Ford
+Working together is success. ” Henry Ford

-This famous quote was often shared by members of our PSG Exco.&nbsp; It goes well with our Partnership Framework of fostering synergistic partnership for win-win outcomes.
+This famous quote was often shared by members of our PSG Exco.
+It goes well with our Partnership Framework of fostering synergistic partnership for win-win outcomes.

 ##### **PARENT SUPPORT GROUP EXCO**
-CHAIRPERSON : Ms Ann Kwan
-<br>VICE CHAIRPERSON : Mdm Amy Jiang
-<br>SECRETARY 1 : Mrs Jenny Yang
-<br>SECRETARY 2 : Ms Ng Puay Hun, Sylvia
-<br>EXCO MEMBER&nbsp; : Ms Joanne Poh